kodadot/subwork/docs/home.md

 ---

 - 🏃‍♂️ A morning workout in nature does wonders with your mind & body.
-- 🚴 Beautiful scenery outside of the capital city, which creates mind serenity.
+- 🚴 Beautiful scenery outside of the capital city creates mind serenity.
-- 💨 Come to realise your achievement and fulfil your dream.
+- 💨 Come to realize your achievement and fulfill your dream.
 -  ☀️ Bled has an average [annual amount of 2880 sunshine hours](https://weatherandclimate.co.uk/slovenia/lake-bled-4044834/),
    -  guaranteeing your daily mood even in winter
 - [📖 Learn why Bled is an amazing place for your productivity](./why-did-we-choose-bled.md)